Telework, Compressed Work Week and Flextime Consulting

 Get assistance from nationally-acclaimed consultants have worked with hundreds of Georgia employers on these programs.
 They can help your organization through the process of creating, implementing and enhancing the following programs:

 Telework is a business strategy that improves employee productivity by allowing workers to skip the stressful, time-consuming commute.
 It also helps leverage cost savings and improve worker morale.
+Check out the recap of the fourth-annual Georgia Telework Week, which took place August 19-23, 2013.

 Your employees work the same number of hours, but in fewer days.
 Common formats include working 40 hours in four days instead of five.
 Or 80 hours in nine days instead of 10.
 Compressed work weeks have been shown to lower facilities costs and extend customer service hours.